guillec/ambi/README.md

 ## Questions or Comments

 Feel free to write an issue on the project.
-I can also be reached at via [IG/guillecarlos](https://www.instagram.com/guillecarlos/).
+I can also be reached via [IG/guillecarlos](https://www.instagram.com/guillecarlos/).
 I will also be streaming [Ambi on twitch](https://www.twitch.tv/guille_carlos), not sure when or how often but it will happen.

 ## What is next?

 - Add more random sprinkle notes.
 - Add more ambientish chord progressions.
+- More scales ?
 - Thinking of keeping the chords in lower frequency.

 # Want to collaborate with Ambi?

-Please send me anything you might create with this scipt.
-Would love to hear what others can create with this script.
+Please send me anything you might create with this tool.
+I would love to hear what others can create with Ambi.